 CalPERS Dependent Eligibility & Enrollment Guidelines

-- Under the age of 26 - Economically dependent children (Requires Certificate and Affidavit of Eligibility of Economically-Dependent Children Form (HBD-35) for each dependent.)
+- Under the age of 26 - Economically dependent children.
+Requires Certificate and Affidavit of Eligibility of Economically-Dpendent Children Form (HBD-35) for each dependent and specific legal documentation.
 Please contact Human Resources for additional information (559) 278-2032.

 Dual Coverage: You cannot be enrolled in a CalPERS health plan as a member and a dependent or as a dependent on two enrollments.
 This is called dual coverage and it is against the law.
 When dual coverage is discovered the coverage will be retroactively canceled.
 You may have to pay for all costs incurred from the date the dual coverage began.